Waitsnake/CVD_Stuff/README.md

 * **rgb** be the original color
 * **simulated** be the color predicted by a CVD simulation

-DCK18L first computes the channel differences of both colors:
+DCK first computes the channel differences of both colors:

 ```text
 RG = R - G